duty-duck/duty-duck/README.md

 ## Releasing the CLI tool

-The command line utility is automatically released by a Github Actions workflow when a tag with the prefix `cli/` is pushed to the repository.
+The command line utility is automatically released by a GitHub Actions workflow when a tag with the prefix `cli/` is pushed to the repository.
-A draft Github release is created, and the CLI binaries are uploaded to the Github release.
+A draft GitHub release is created, and the CLI binaries are uploaded to the GitHub release.
 In addition, the binaries are uploaded to the `dutyduck-releases` S3 bucket.